-The Franchise Guidelines require franchisors to disclose sufficient and accurate information to prospective franchisees.
+The Franchise Guidelines require franchisors to disclose sufficient and accurate information to prospective franchisees and also regulates the ongoing relationship between franchisors and franchisees.

 12 What are the exemptions and exclusions from any franchise laws and regulations?

 There are no exemptions under the MSRCPA or the Franchise Guidelines.
 Nevertheless, if a franchisor's business does not fall within the definition of a franchise under such laws or regulations, those laws or regulations will not apply.